Memorial Day Sale! Save 30% on any Savings Plan. Use Code: MEM2330

 What happens if I have a dental emergency?

-Prepaid plans usually will cover treatment for dental emergencies that occur outside of the plan’s “service area.”
-So if you’re on vacation and you have a dental abscess, you should be covered no matter what dentist you see.
+DHMO plans usually will cover treatment for dental emergencies that occur outside of the plan’s “service area.”
+So, if you’re on vacation and you have a dental abscess, you should be covered no matter what dentist you see.
 Whether you’re covered if you need urgent care during a time when your primary dentist is off-duty may be a more complex issue.
-Check with your plan provider to understand what you should do in this case - can you see any dentist or go to an emergency room?
+Check with your plan provider to understand what you should do in this sort of situation.

 What is a “pre-approval”?